MichaelSavedra1/weather-cli/README.md

 # A simple yet effective weather CLI

-`weather` is an simple weather tool in the terminal.
+`weather` is a simple weather tool in the terminal.
 Add your Met Office API key to return real time wheather data to your exact location!

 ### About